coconautti/sequel/README.md

 [![Build Status](https://travis-ci.org/coconautti/sequel.svg?branch=master)](https://travis-ci.org/coconautti/sequel)

 A lightweight SQL query DSL for Kotlin.
 The library is in an early stage of development, so don't expect the DSL to support anything fancy.

+sequel has been tested with the following databases:

+* H2
+* PostgreSQL

 # Getting started